francoism90/mediadb/README.md

 [![Build Status](https://travis-ci.com/francoism90/mediadb.svg?branch=master)](https://travis-ci.com/francoism90/mediadb)

-**MediaDB** is a web-based video streaming service written in Laravel and Vue.
+**MediaDB** is a web-based media streaming service written in Laravel and Vue.

 - The [nginx-vod-module](https://github.com/kaltura/nginx-vod-module) is used for on-the-fly repackaging of MP4 files to DASH.
 - [Encryption URL](https://github.com/kaltura/nginx-secure-token-module) and [expire tokens](https://nginx.org/en/docs/http/ngx_http_secure_link_module.html) are used to prevent unwanted access and reading of streams.
 However a CDN may be preferred, `nginx-secure-token-module` provides support for several token providers.